antmicro/verilog-power-analysis-workflows/README.md

 These workflows have been tested on Ubuntu 24.04 and Debian 12.

-To demonstrate workflows of power analysis with Verilator and OpenSTA, instructions below and a `ibex` example have been prepared.
+The following instructions demonstrate the power analysis workflows with Verilator and OpenSTA, using the `ibex` core as an example.

 ## Prerequisites

-These instructions assumes that all required projects are located in the same directory.
+These instructions assume that all required projects are located in the same directory.
 Usually all commands from the snippets expect you to start executing them from the top directory.

 The following projects need to be cloned and built: